VrushankPatel/Maxine/docs/index.md

 <br/><br/>
 <img src="img/anim/maxine-discovery.gif" />
 <br/><br/>
-As we can see, maxine SRD is working as a reverse proxy for each servers, and redirecting all the requests to the respective servers by searching for their URLS in registery by using the serviceName as a key.
+As we can see, maxine SRD provides service addresses for direct client connections, enabling fast and efficient inter-service communication.
+When proxy mode is used, it acts as a reverse proxy, routing requests to the appropriate servers.
 ## What problems does Maxine solve?

 * When working with SOA (Service oriented architecture) or microservices, we usually have to establish the inter-service communication by their URL that gets constituted by SSL check, Hostname, port, and path.